 Gladstone's Affirmation Bill was discussed by Parliament in the spring of 1883.
 The Archbishop of Canterbury and Cardinal Manning, head of the Catholic Church, argued against the right of atheists to be MPs and when the vote was taken in May 1883, the Affirmation Bill was defeated.
 In 1884 Bradlaugh was once again elected to represent Northampton in the House of Commons.
 He took his seat and voted three times before he was excluded.
 He was later fined £1,500 for voting illegally.

-Charles Bradlaugh died on 30th January, 1891.
+Charles Bradlaugh suffered for many years with cardiac asthma and hereditary kidney weakness.
+He died on 30th January, 1891.
 His funeral was attended by 3,000 mourners who saw him buried in unconsecrated ground.

 I say that this is a dirty, filthy book, and the test of it is that no human being would allow that book on his table, no decently educated English husband would allow even his wife to have it…the object of it is to enable a person to have sexual intercourse, and not to have that which in the order of providence is the natural result of that sexual intercourse.
 That is the only purpose of the book and all the instruction in the other parts of the book leads up to that proposition.